 How many calories are burned in Kitesurfing?

-Finding at all costs the sport that burns the most calories is the priority of those who want to lose weight and see in numbers what will then supposedly result in a loss of body fat.
+Finding the sport that burns the most calories can be the priority of those who want to lose weight and see in numbers the results of their activity.
 For this reason and to clarify how many calories are burned in each sport compared with kitesurfing, we have prepared this guide.

-Obviously, calories are not everything when it comes to showing off a flat stomach, defined abs, or getting slim legs.
+Obviously, calories are not the only thing that counts when it comes to striving for a flat stomach, defined abs, or getting slim legs.
 Don’t be obsessed with adding hours of cardio.
 Try to tone different muscle groups during exercise and, following the WHO guidelines, lead a healthy lifestyle that, through a varied diet and control of your daily NEAT, allows you to keep weight at bay.

-It is important to emphasize that it is not as easy to measure the calories burned in kitesurfing as the calories burned in other sports.
+It is important to emphasise that it is not as easy to measure the calories burned in kitesurfing as the calories burned in other sports.

-Next table shows how many calories do you burn while doing 30 minutes sport.
-According to Harvard University, running at a fast pace is the best way to burn calories.
-According to the next data, we can also conclude that kiteboarding is a good way to burn calories!
+This table shows how many calories you burn while taking part in 30 minutes of sport.
+According to Harvard University, running at a fast pace is the best way to burn calories and from looking at the data, we can also conclude that kiteboarding is a good way to burn calories!

-The values that are exposed next are totally indicative since each profile of a person presents a different caloric expenditure.
+The values that are displayed next in the table are totally indicative, since each weight profile of a person presents a different calorie expenditure.
 The values are per hour of training and per sport modality.
 Routine variants such as HIIT training (high-intensity training) are not taken into account.

 Calories burned in kitesurfing Vs calories burned in other sports